wombleton/gitlaw-nz/acts/H/Health Act 1956.md

     (2) The provisions of [sections 69Z(4) to (8)][146] and [69ZA][147] apply in respect of any existing, revised, or new plan submitted to a drinking-water assessor under section 69Z(4), in accordance with this section.

-    (3) This section does not apply in respect of any person who, as at the date when the relevant public health risk management plan expires, has ceased to be---
+    (3) This section does not apply in respect of any person who, as at the date when the relevant water safety plan expires, has ceased to be---

     *   (a) a drinking-water supplier; or

-    *   (b) a drinking-water supplier of a kind who is required to prepare and implement a public health risk management plan; or
+    *   (b) a drinking-water supplier of a kind who is required to prepare and implement a water safety plan; or

-    *   (c) in the case of a temporary drinking-water supplier who was required to prepare and implement a public health risk management plan, a temporary drinking-water supplier.
+    *   (c) in the case of a temporary drinking-water supplier who was required to prepare and implement a water safety plan, a temporary drinking-water supplier.

     Section 69ZC: inserted, on 1 July 2008, by [section 7][475] of the Health (Drinking Water) Amendment Act 2007 (2007 No 92).

+    Section 69ZC(1): amended, on 5 December 2013, by [section 9][494] of the Health Amendment Act 2013 (2013 No 119).

+    Section 69ZC(3): amended, on 5 December 2013, by [section 9][494] of the Health Amendment Act 2013 (2013 No 119).

+    Section 69ZC(3)(b): amended, on 5 December 2013, by [section 9][494] of the Health Amendment Act 2013 (2013 No 119).

+    Section 69ZC(3)(c): amended, on 5 December 2013, by [section 9][494] of the Health Amendment Act 2013 (2013 No 119).

 ##### 69ZD Duty to keep records and make them available

-*   (1) Every drinking-water supplier and every temporary drinking-water supplier who is required to prepare a public health risk management plan under [section 69Z][146] or [69ZA][147] must---
+*   (1) Every drinking-water supplier and every temporary drinking-water supplier who is required to prepare a water safety plan under [section 69Z][146] or [69ZA][147] must---

     *   (a) keep records that contain sufficient information to enable a drinking-water assessor to ascertain whether or not that drinking-water supplier or temporary drinking-water supplier is complying with the requirements of---